-- Requirements for appropriate segregation of duties, including the independent authorisation of transactions. - Requirements for the reconciliation and monitoring of the transaction. - Compliance with regulatory and other legal requirements. - Documentation of controls and procedures. - Development of business contingency plans. - Training and professional development. - Ethical and business standards. - Risk mitigation, including insurance where this is effective.
+- Requirements for appropriate segregation of duties, including the independent authorization of transactions. - Requirements for the reconciliation and monitoring of the transaction. - Compliance with regulatory and other legal requirements. - Documentation of controls and procedures. - Development of business contingency plans. - Training and professional development. - Ethical and business standards. - Risk mitigation, including insurance where this is effective.

 Compliance with Unit Trust's internal controls and procedures is supported by a programme of periodic reviews undertaken by Internal Audit.
-The results of internal audit reviews are discussed with the management of the business unit with summaries submitted to the Audit Committee of the fund manager.
+The results of internal audit reviews are discussed with the management of the business unit with summaries submitted to the Audit Committee.

-19. Related party disclosures
+23. Related party disclosures

-19.1 Directorships in other companies
+23.1 Directorships in other companies